Plugins

 app = Starlette(middleware=middleware)

-starlette-context includes the following plugins you can import and use as shown above.
-They are all accessible from the plugins module.
+starlette-context includes the following plugins, all accessible from the plugins module:

 Plugin